-- Advice is sought from outside agencies such as EP, CAMHS or the ASD team and Autism champions. - Targeted games and interactive programs are used to help children with ASD to recognise responses in others - Modelling of interaction by adults - TAs use Cartoon Stories with individual pupils. - Pupils are supported by TAs to facilitate attendance at some clubs e.g. Fun-Fit. - Buddy systems are put into place to facilitate friendships. - Positive friendships are encouraged through careful consideration of seating and grouping; where appropriate.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision 0.0000000000000000000000000000000000000) + () + () + () + (• Mullion CP school encourages social interaction in all the following ways: Careful and sensitive guidance when it comes to friendship groups Advice is sought from outside agencies such as EP, CAMHS or the ASD team and Autism Playtime Giving responsibility to encourage self champions. • Clubs esteem Targeted games and interactive programs • Trips Playground buddy system are used to help children with ASD to Circle Time Small group activities in outdoor learning recognise responses in others Team games setting Modelling of interaction by adults Drama Social stories TAs use Cartoon Stories with individual Buddy System pupils.
+Fundraising Pupils are supported by TAs to facilitate Dressing up days attendance at some clubs e.g. Fun-Fit.
+Residential trips Buddy systems are put into place to Partner Talk/Group work facilitate friendships.
+All pupils have opportunities to interact Positive friendships are encouraged socially with the whole primary age range through careful consideration of seating regardless of age, ability or additional need. and grouping; where appropriate.
+All pupils take part in trips/activities in the wider community.